MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: MathFlow: A Modular Visual Mathematical Problem-Solving Pipeline

 Furthermore, MathFlow's training strategy is divided into two stages: the multi-task pretraining stage and the supervised fine-tuning stage.
 Upon completion of training, we obtain a fine-tuned MLLM (MathFlow-P-7B).

-\textbf{Multi-Task Pretraining Stage.} The training tasks in this stage primarily include the EI caption task and the RP caption task.
+\textbf{Multi-Task Pretraining Stage.} The training tasks in this stage primarily include the EI caption task and the visual-oriented reasoning task.

 On the one hand, the EI caption task aims to train the perception model to generate textual descriptions of essential elements directly from visual inputs.
-For this, we fine-tune a pretrained Qwen2-VL-7B model~\cite{qwen2-vl} by utilizing datasets like MAVIS~\cite{mavis} and Geo170k~\cite{geo170}, which contain many real or synthetic visual mathematics image-text pairs.
+For this, we fine-tune a pretrained Qwen2-VL-7B model~\cite{qwen2-vl} by utilizing datasets like MAVIS~\cite{mavis} and Geo170k~\cite{geo170}, which contain real or synthetic visual mathematics image-text pairs.

-On the other hand, the RP caption task is designed to extract higher-level abstractions and relationships, requiring the model to engage in abstract reasoning—such as deducing relationships between geometric shapes or identifying intersection points in a function.
-To support this task, we developed a training dataset called \textbf{\textit{MathFlow-RP}}, sampled from educational materials that include detailed problem-solving solutions. \textit{\textbf{Details of MathFlow-RP are presented in the Appendix B.1.}} Specifically, we deconstructed each problem's corresponding solution into multiple steps, using the previous step as context to guide the MLLM in predicting the next step of the solution.
+On the other hand, the visual-oriented reasoning task is designed to extract higher-level abstractions and relationships, requiring the model to engage in abstract reasoning—such as deducing relationships between geometric shapes or identifying intersection points in a function.
+To support this task, we developed a training dataset called \textbf{\textit{MathFlow-RP}}, sampled from educational materials that include detailed problem-solving solutions. \textit{\textbf{Details of MathFlow-RP are presented in Appendix~\S\ref{Details_of_MathFlow-RP}.}} Specifically, we deconstructed each problem's corresponding solution into multiple steps, using the previous step as context to guide the MLLM in predicting the next step of the solution.

 Finally, we performed mixed training on both tasks, ensuring that the data ratio between the two tasks was maintained at 3:1.
 During this stage, the LLM backbone is frozen, and training is focused on the perceiver resampler and vision encoder module to ensure that the visual components can effectively extract and process the necessary information.